ESG Questionnaire Response - Ninety One

 Running our business responsibly

-1. This table shows our total operational GHG emissions and energy data, and is line with the Streamlined Energy and Reporting requirements.
+1. This table shows our total operational GHG emissions and energy data and is line with the Streamlined Energy and Reporting requirements.
 Global includes UK emissions.
 Numbers may not total exactly due to rounding.
 Base year in 2019 is calculated for the calendar year.
-FY 2022 and FY 2023 have been amended to align with Ninety One鈥檚 financial year from 1 January 鈥 31 December to 1 April 鈥 31 March.
+FY 2023 and FY 2024 are aligned with Ninety One鈥檚 financial year from 1 April to 31 March.

 2. Energy consumption in kWh for Scope 1 and Scope 2.

-• Total tCO2 per 拢million of adjusted operating revenue, our intensity metric, reduced by 45% from base year.
+• Total tCO2e per 拢million of adjusted operating revenue, our intensity metric, increased by 37%.

-• Global Scope 2 electricity emissions increased by 6.5% to 2,722 tCO2e on a location basis and 7.0% to 2,396 on a market basis.
-This was as a result of increased occupation in our offices following pandemic lockdowns in the previous reporting period.
-Over half of our Scope 2 emissions relate to our Southern Africa offices, a more carbon-intensive location for electricity.
+• Global Scope 2 electricity emissions increased by 1% on a location basis.
+Over half of our Scope 2 emissions relate to our Southern Africa offices, a more carbon intensive location for electricity.

-• Our global Scope 3 emissions, which include paper, waste and business travel, increased by 109% to 4,625 tCO2e.
-This was mostly due to increased business travel (specifically, air travel).
+• Our global Scope 3 emissions, which include paper, waste and business travel, increased by 45% to 6,694 tCO2e.
+This was mostly due to changes in the greenhouse gas conversion factors applied to travel, with some increase in business travel (specifically air travel).
 A certain amount of travel is required to run our global business, both to meet with clients and engage with colleagues.
-However, we continue to look at more climate-friendly options for air travel.
+However, we continue to look at less emissions intensive options for air travel.
+This will be a focus over the coming period.

 13. For the mandate you manage for Queen鈥檚, what percentage of equity holdings (if applicable) have credible net zero commitments?
 Please answer on both an equally-weighted and market cap-weighted basis.

-10.21% of the portfolio companies have SBTi targets set.
+As a percentage of NAV, 19.9% of the portfolio consists of companies with validated SBTi targets, while on an equally weighted basis, this figure is 16.3%.
 These companies have clearly defined pathways to reduce greenhouse gas (GHG) emissions, which have been validated by the SBTi.

 14. How do you assess the credibility of a company鈥檚 emission reduction targets?